A bit of a different chat for us today, eh?

 Married life in Bournemouth was good.
 We managed to buy our first house in Winton, and I got my job in the Post Office, where I stayed for the rest of my working life (30 plus years).

-5 years after being married and we had our first child, a fantastic boy called Adam who may recognise on this website.
+5 years after being married and we had our first child, a fantastic boy called Adam who may recognize on this website.

 3 years later and we had our second child, a girl who we called Joanne.